-Katy Homeowners Insurance – Protection for Homeowners
+Katy Homeowners Insurance – Property Protection in Katy

 Homeowners insurance also provides coverage for liability claims, medical payments to third parties, and legal costs of a lawsuit should one be filed against you.
 The most common amount of liability coverage included in a homeowners policy is $100,000, but you may need much more, depending on your situation.